Buying a house is one of the biggest investments most people will ever make, and many of us make this decision with an astounding lack of information.

-If I had investigated the potential for these things prior to purchasing, I probably would've picked a different house – but alas, I wasn’t able to give myself such sage advice all those years ago.
+If I had investigated the potential for these things before purchasing, I probably would've picked a different house – but alas, I wasn’t able to give myself such sage advice all those years ago.

-You probably remember back when you were in school, right?
+You probably remember when you were in school, right?

-It’s not uncommon for buses to start lining up 30 minutes before kids get out, while the other side of the building has another 40 cars clogging up traffic during these times of the day.
+It’s not uncommon for buses to start lining up 30 minutes before kids get out, while the other side of the building has another 40 cars clogging up traffic during these times.

-Especially if the house you’re considering is in a densely populated area with narrow city roads, this can make it very problematic to get in or out of where you live during busy school hours.
+Especially if the house you’re considering is in a densely populated area with narrow city roads, it can be very problematic to get in or out of where you live during busy school hours.

 Schools are also littered with screaming children at lunches and recess.
-This may not be a problem for everyone, but if you work a third shift job or want quieter surroundings with less traffic during the day, you’ll want to think twice before buying a property in the immediate vicinity of a school.
+This may not be a problem for everyone, but if you work a third-shift job or want quieter surroundings with less traffic during the day, you’ll want to think twice before buying a property near a school.

-3. Don’t get lured in by the superficial “beauty” selling points of a property.
+3. Don’t get lured by the superficial “beauty” of a property.

 Most people have an astounding lack of vision.
 When they walk through a house, all they can see is what’s immediately in front of them, not thinking logically about what they could easily do on their own.

-Realtors LOVE to emphasize things like granite countertops and stainless steel appliances – but it’s important to realize, these are not the most expensive parts of a home.
+Realtors LOVE to emphasize things like granite countertops and stainless steel appliances – but it’s important to realize, these are not the most expensive aspects of a home.

-When you order a home inspection report (which you should always be doing before buying a new home), pay close attention to the things that will cost a fortune to fix and update.
-Every part of a home will expire eventually, so if you’re going to get stuck footing these bills anytime soon, make sure your final purchase price reflects this.
+When you order a home inspection report (which you should always do before buying a new home), pay close attention to the things that will cost a fortune to fix and update.
+Every part of a house will wear out eventually, so if you get stuck footing these bills anytime soon, make sure your final purchase price reflects this.

-4. You can fix almost anything in a house, but you can’t fix your neighbors.
+4. You can fix almost anything about a house, except for your neighbors.

 To the extent possible, try to understand what kinds of neighbors you’ll have next door to (and even down the street from) the home you’re considering.
-You can even knock on some doors and greet your potential neighbors if you need to.
+You can even knock on some doors and greet your potential neighbors if necessary.

-With short-term rental properties, you’ll have new people moving in and out on a monthly (if not weekly) basis, which means you’ll inevitably have a few odd-ball characters hanging around next door.
-If this kind of thing rubs you the wrong way at all, it’s best to investigate the situation BEFORE you put down roots and buy your new home.
+With short-term rental properties, you’ll have new people moving in and out on a monthly (if not weekly) basis, which means you’ll inevitably have a few oddball characters hanging around next door.
+If this kind of thing rubs you the wrong way, it’s best to investigate the situation BEFORE you put down roots and buy your new home.

 Don’t get me wrong – I have nothing against short-term rentals (I use them all the time when I travel), but when it comes to the place my family sleeps at night – I want to have as much certainty as possible about who will be living next to me.

-5. Spend some time in the neighborhood on Thursday, Friday and Saturday around 6pm – 8pm.
+5. Spend time in the neighborhood on Thursday, Friday, and Saturday around 6 – 8 pm.

-For many of us, we spend the most time at home during the evenings and on weekends.
-As such, it only makes sense to get a feel for what happens in the neighborhood during this timeframe on the average day (and of course, if you work second or third shift and/or on weekends, you can simply visit during the time when you’ll be at home).
+Many people spend the most time at home during the evenings and weekends.
+As such, it only makes sense to get a feel for what happens in the neighborhood during this timeframe on an average day (and, of course, if you work the second or third shift and/or on weekends, you can simply visit when you’ll be at home).

 If there is any troubling activity (gangs or troublemakers) or particularly annoying things that happen during this time of day/week (barking dogs, screaming children, neighborhood solicitors, loud traffic, trains, low-flying airplanes, etc.) this kind of preliminary neighborhood research will allow you to identify the red flags of ahead of time.